The Best Mountain Restaurants To Visit In The Alps This Season

 Stay

 Le Grand Bellevue is one of the village’s oldest palace hotels and stands out with its primrose yellow and white facade, surrounded by beautiful parkland and forested mountains.
-It is also home to a Michelin-starred restaurant and the region’s most spectacular spa.
+It is also home to the region’s most spectacular spa.

 Read our Insider's Guide to Gstaad.